 Offered annually, the Batch Freezer Workshop is designed to provide attendees with in-depth exposure to the practice of successfully manufacturing premium frozen desserts using batch freezer technology.
-Lectures will cover fundamental concerns of quality evaluation, flavor selection, and processing procedures.

 The Wisconsin Cleaning and Sanitation Workship is a one-day course covering the basics of cleaning and sanitation chemistry and practice.
 With speakers from industry and academia, this course is designed to provide a strong overview of Cleaning and Sanitation practices.
-This course is offered in conjunction with the HACCP short course.

 The Applied Dairy Chemistry Course is an intensive two-day course covering the chemistry of milk and milk products as they relate to specific dairy processing and control functions.
 It will provide a better understanding of the chemical and physical changes taking place during processing and storage of dairy products and how these may impact the overall quality.
-The course is designed for students that have had high school chemistry.

 This annual technical conference is held in Madison in early February.